-Social & Behavioral Sciences Written Communications Oral Communications Natural Sciences Mathematical Sciences Humanities & Fine Arts 9 credit hours minimum from at least 2 disciplines, including at least one Civics course A.A.T. requires: Courses with MOTR equivalence One Civics course Consult your advisor for assistance in selecting course for your specific degree, major, and transfer institution requirements.
-AND PSY101(H) AND PSY205 6 credit hours minimum A.A.T. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
-3 credit hours minimum A.A.T. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting course for your specific degree, major, and transfer institution requirements.
-7 credit hours minimum from at least 2 disciplines (Biological and Physical), including one course with a lab component A.A.T. requires: Courses with MOTR equivalence A.A.T. may require second lab depending on area of certification and/or four-year program.
-Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
-3 credit hours minimum A.A.T. requires: Courses with MOTR equivalence (MTH134 required for UMSL Elementary education) or successful completion of MTH161, 168, 180 or BUS168.
-With exception of MTH130 Structure of the Real Number System for Elementary Education or Early Childhood Education only Consult your advisor for assistance in selecting the Mathematical Sciences course for your specific degree, major, and transfer institution requirements.
-9 credit hours minimum, three courses from at least 2 disciplines with a limit of 3 hours of performance classes applied to Humanities and Fine Arts A.A.T. requires: Courses with MOTR equivalence With exception of: EDU240 EDU245 for Elementary Education or Early Childhood Education only Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.
-Comonal Educati Ontin
+minimum from at least 2 disciplines, including at least one Civics courseminimumminimumminimum from at least 2 disciplines, (Biological and Physical), including one courses with MOTR equivalenceminimumminimumminimumA.A.T. requires: Courses with MOTR equivalenceA.A.T. requires: courses for your specific degree, major, and transfer institution requirements.Motre equivalenceA.A.T. requires: course with a lab componentA.A.T. requires: Courses with MOTR equivalenceA.A.T. requires: course with a lab componentA.A.T. requires: courses with MOTR equivalenceM.A.T. requires: courses with MOTR equivalenceA.A.T. requires: course with a lab componentM.A.T. requires: course with MOTR equivalenceM.A.T. ial & Behavioral Sciences Com Written Communications Oral Communications Natural Sciences Mathematical Sciences Humanities & Fine Arts PSY101(H) for your specific degree, major, and transfer institution requirements. for assistance in selecting the advise assistance in selecting the for your specific degree, major, and transfer institution requirements.
+PSY205 Sciences course for your specific degree, major, and transfer institution requirements.
+Sciences course for your specific for y nimum from at st 2 disciplines, duding at least e Civics course A.T. requires: urses with DTR equivalence e Civics course nsult your advisor assistance in ecting course your specific gree, major, and nsfer institution uirements.
+A.A.T.
+Course MOT r Consu for ass selecti for yo degree transfe minimum A.A.T. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution minimum A.A.T. requires: Courses with MOTR equivalence Consult your advisor for assistance in selecting course for your specific degree, major, and transfer institution minimum from at least 2 disciplines (Biological and Physical), including one course with a lab component A.A.T. requires: Courses with MOTR equivalence A.A.T. may require second lab depending on area of certification and/or four-year program.
+Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution minimum A.A.T. requires: Courses with MOTR equivalence (MTH134 required for UMSL Elementary education) or successful completion of MTH161, 168, 180 or BUS168.
+With exception of MTH130 Structure of the Real Number System for Elementary Education or Early Childhood Education only Consult your advisor for assistance in selecting the Mathematical Sciences course for your specific degree, major, and transfer institution 9 credit hours minimum, three courses from at least 2 disciplines with a limit of 3 hours of performance classes applied to Humanities and Fine Arts A.A.T. requires: Courses with MOTR equivalence With exception of: EDU240 EDU245 for Elementary Education or Early Childhood Education only Consult your advisor for assistance in selecting courses for your specific degree, major, and transfer institution requirements.